Data types in java

 0.0

-7. double: The double data type is a double-precision 64-bit IEEE 754 floating point.
-For decimal values, this data type is generally the default choice.
+double-precision 64-bit IEEE 754 floating point.
+For decimal values,

 Syntax: